AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 * Added a `d_fieldgroup` parameter to ID synchronization calls to `dpm.demdex.net`.
 This new parameter is used for internal troubleshooting and debugging purposes.

-* Added a title attribute to the ID service iFrame.
+* Added a title attribute to the Visitor ID Service iFrame.
 An iFrame title helps screen readers provide page information to users who require assistance when interacting with online content.
 The iFrame title attribute is set to `Adobe ID Syncing iFrame`.
 * Added `idSyncAttachIframeASAP: true` as an optional flag you can set in the `Visitor.getInstance` function.
-When `true`, the ID service loads the ID synchronization iFrame as fast as possible.
+When `true`, the Visitor ID Service loads the ID synchronization iFrame as fast as possible.
 This is designed to help improve ID synchronization match rates.
-By default, the ID service loads the iFrame on window load.
+By default, the Visitor ID Service loads the iFrame on window load.
 See [Visitor.getInstance Function Variables](../library/function-vars/function-vars.md).

 * Fixed a bug with a callback function that caused AppMeasurement to get stuck in an infinite loop.
 * Changed the default `loadTimeout` interval to 30,000 milliseconds (from 500 milliseconds).
 See [Visitor.getInstance Function Variables](../library/function-vars/function-vars.md).